lkilcher/dolfyn/doc-src/rotations.rst

   Handling`_ section for further details on setting declination.

-  Note that the ENU definition used here is different from the 'North, East, down' coordinate system typically used by aircraft.
+  Note that the ENU definition used here is different from the 'North, East, Down' local coordinate system typically used by aircraft.
   Also note that the earth coordinate system is a 'rotationally-fixed' coordinate system: it does not rotate, but it is not necessarily *inertial* or *stationary* if the instrument slides around translationally (see the :ref:`motion-correction` section for details on how to correct for translational motion).

-- **PRINCIPAL**: the principal coordinate system is a fixed coordinate system that has been rotated in the horizontal plane (around the Up axis) to align with the flow.
+- **Principal**: the principal coordinate system is a fixed coordinate system that has been rotated in the horizontal plane (around the Up axis) to align with the flow.
 In this coordinate system the first dimension of a vector is meant to be: [Stream-wise, Cross-stream, Up].
-This coordinate system is defined by the variable ``dat.props['principal_heading']``, which specifies the principal coordinate system's :math:`+u` direction.
+This coordinate system is defined by the variable ``dat.attrs['principal_heading']``, which specifies the principal coordinate system's :math:`+u` direction.
 The :math:`v` direction is then defined by the right-hand-rule (with :math:`w` up).
 See the `Principal Heading`_ section for further